nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 Our code consists of three scripts:
 1. Data_loader.py - contains the DataLoader class that loads image data, manipulates it, and writes it into a specified path in a certain format.
 2. Siamese_network.py - contains the SiameseNetwork class that is our implementation of the network described in the paper.
 It includes many functions including one that builds the CNN used in the network and a function for finding the optimal hyperparameters.
 3. Experiments.py - The script that is actually running.
-It calls the train and predict methods from SiameseNetwork.
+It calls the train and predicts methods from SiameseNetwork.

 ## Architecture
 We mostly followed the architecture specified in the paper - The network is two Convolutional Neural Networks that are joined towards the end creating a Siamese network.
 However, our network is slightly smaller.